Written by Carcassbomb

 HAND IN HAND, IN THE END YOU DIE” – from Wrong Faith

 Sure, most of the stoner and doom genre have a theme, but anything can have a theme and themes can be tight or lose.
 They can be predictable or original.
 This feels tight and original conceptually while still serving the glorious tropes of the genre.
 I don’t mean original in the sense that nothing like this has been done in music, I mean someone had an independent idea and the intent to depict that idea as fleshed out as possible.
 That is what original work is.
 It’s writing, and they’ve written something I really enjoy.
-The ocean, witch burning, Greek mythology and all that are done so much that you really need to bring an extra layer of meaning to it – as Dead Acid People have done with the typical theme of weed.
+The ocean, witch burning, Greek mythology and all that are done so much that you really need to bring an extra layer of personal meaning to it.

 “All the artwork was made by Alain (our bass player), based on original photos taken by Anne-GaHell, across the United States (while road-tripping with UFO’s…).

 You can follow Alain’s work here: https://www.flickr.com/photos/31883996@N02/